testingisdocumenting/blog/blog-content/articles/testing-makes-you-faster-day-one.md

 :include-svg: assets/castle.svg {idsToReveal: ["one", "two", "three", "smartLock", "four", "scissorsLeft"], actualSize: true}

-And so we bring a friend who is lefty, can jump over traps, to open a jar, to pick a key, to open a door, to jump over trap, to open a door, to play rock/paper/scissors
+And so we bring a friend who is a lefty, can jump over traps, to open a jar, to pick a key, to open a door, to jump over trap, to open a door, to play rock/paper/scissors

 A day later we decided to add a fingerprint reader to our chest

 :include-svg: assets/castle.svg {idsToReveal: ["one", "two", "three", "smartLock", "smartLock", "smartLockThumbs", "four", "scissorsLeft"], actualSize: true}

-And so we bring a friend who is lefty, not registered with our castle, who can jump over traps, who won't be scared of a dragon, to open a jar, to pick a key, to open a door, to jump over trap, to open a door, to play rock/paper/scissors, to open a lever, to challenge a dragon, to put a finger to a chest.
+And so we bring another friend who is a lefty, who is not registered with our castle, who can jump over traps, who won't be scared of a dragon, to open a jar, to pick a key, to open a door, to jump over trap, to open a door, to play rock/paper/scissors, to open a lever, to challenge a dragon, to put a finger to a chest.